-Objective 1.1 adults.
-Objective 1.1 Expand the availability, integration, and access to assistive technology for olde Strategies Progress Promote access to assistive technology for older adults, and test technology options under the Technology Service, such as Uniper, CLARIS, ELLIQ, etc. Maintain at least 200 registered clients per year for Technology Services.
-As of 7/2024, 1,335 Active TECH clients Based on community response, expand successful technology options, to include at least 2 tech options.
-Expansion of Uniper and CLARIS.
-Develop 1 partnership annually with organizations (such as Cyber Seniors, Senor Planet) that teach technology to older adults · · · · · · · · · · · · · · · · · · ·
+Objective 1.1 Expand the availability, integration, and access to assistive technology for older adults.
+Strategies Progress Promote acce ess to assistive technology for older adults, and test technology options under the Technology Service, such as Uniper, CLARIS, ELLIQ, etc. Maintain at le ast 200 registered clients per year for Technology Services.
+Based on co mmunity response, expand successful technology options, to include at leas st 2 tech options.
+Develop 1 pa rtnership annually with organizations (such as Cyber Seniors, Senor Planet) that teach technology to older adults

 Objective 1.2 Increase the Alliance's functional capacity to serve older adults through strategic and meaningful partnerships and collaborations.

 Strategies Progress Collaborate with at least 3 Age Friendly partners (e.g., United Way, AARP, Health Foundation of South Florida, Urban Health Partnerships, and others) to develop communities that support aging in place, by participating on local efforts to raise awareness about programs promoting active and independent living.
-Ongoing collaborations with UW, AARP, UHP Identify 1 intervention or project that can be done in collaboration with one or more community partners who have housing/homelessness expertise, such as Carrfour, Homeless Trust, Camillus House, etc. ADRC has established relationships with the Homeless Trust and its providers to ensure prompt and appropriate services to formerly homeless elders.
-Expand the DCCI Miami Taskforce membership by 2 new members per year with organizations and providers who have dementia-related expertise.
-2023-24 new members: Easterseals, Author Health
+Identify 1 intervention or project that can be done in collaboration with one or more community partners who have housing/homelessness expertise, such as Carrfour, Homeless Trust, Camillus House, etc Expand the DCCI Miami Taskforce membership by 2 new members per year with organizations and providers who have dementia-related expertise.

 Objective 1.3 Explore new opportunities to reach previously underserved and emerging communities across all programs and services.
-Strategies Progress Participate in at least 4 targeted outreach events per year 9 new targeted outreach events focused on underserved and emerging communities of were attended through September elders that have not been the focus of outreach and 2024: Hialeah, South Miami, Miami targeting activities in the past.
-Gardens, Homestead, Goulds Develop culturally sensitive outreach materials in multiple Alliance for Aging flyer developed in languages to effectively engage with identified 3 languages communities.
-Forge partnerships with community organizations, faith- based institutions, and other non-traditional service • organizations (such as fire and rescue and local • businesses) to gain credibility and access to underserved Rescue. communities.
+Strategies Progress Participate in at least 4 targeted outreach events per year focused on underserved and emerging communities of elders that have not been the focus of outreach and targeting activities in the past.
+Develop culturally sensitive outreach materials in multiple languages to effectively engage with identified communities.
+Forge partnerships with community organizations, faith-based institutions, and other non-traditional service organizations (such as fire and rescue and local businesses) to gain credibility and access to underserved communities.

-Objective 1.4 Help older adults achieve better quality of life by ensuring those who seek assistance are seamlessly connected to supportive program Strategies Progress Ensure that the ADRC provides updated information and Helpline is accessible by several referrals to callers in English, Spanish, and Haitian Creole means, including by phone, email, improving accessibility for a diverse range of individuals. and website inquiries.
-Enhance call center technology, performance reporting, Helpline management reports and and data analysis by implementing processes to reduce referrals for screening are electronic paper and increase electronic access to documents and are not printed. related to the assessment process.
-Meet or exceed standards for "screened and served" 75 Outreach events were conducted priority populations, including individuals with limited through August 2024.
-Outreach English proficiency; low-literacy, low-income, individuals activities occurred through in-person residing in rural populations; persons with disabilities who and virtual sessions to educate the receive Medicare but are under the age of 65; community about the various grandparents caring for grandchildren; individuals with programs and services available. disabilities; and dual eligible across any Special Needs Population.
+Objective 1.4 Help older adults achieve better quality of life by ensuring those who seek assistance are seamlessly connected to supportive programs and services.
+Strategies Progress Ensure that the ADRC provides updated information and referrals to callers in English, Spanish, and Haitian Creole improving accessibility for a diverse range of individuals.
+Enhance call center technology, performance reporting, and data analysis by implementing processes to reduce paper and increase electronic access to documents related to the assessment process.
+Meet or exceed standards for "screened and served" priority populations, including individuals with limited English proficiency; low-literacy, low-income, individuals residing in rural populations; persons with disabilities who receive Medicare but are under the age of 65; grandparents caring for grandchildren; individuals with disabilities; and dual eligible across any Special Needs Population.
 This will include: Partner with community organizations to conduct at least four (4) events per year targeting one or more of these high priority geographic areas, racial/ethnic groups, or special populations.
-Encourage providers in the Aging Network to conduct outreach to these high priority populations.
-Maintain a database of outreach activities that identifies events held that target specific geographic areas, racial/ethnic groups, or special subpopulations, as identified in the Targeted Outreach Plan.
+Encourage providers in the Aging Network to conduct outreach to these high priority populations. • Maintain a database of outreach activities that identifies events held that target specific geographic areas, racial/ethnic groups, or special subpopulations, as identified in the Targeted Outreach Plan.